Home

 Overwintering can be a problem in colder areas as it is a Mediterranean herb and so is inclined to be tender.

-You can get round this by covering with horticultural fleece or take cuttings in late summer to protect against loss of the plant.
+You can get round this by covering with horticultural fleece in the winter or take cuttings in late summer to protect against loss of the plant.

 Take four inch sprigs and strip the leaves off the lower half - dip into hormone rooting powder and then put into compost.
 Leave alone for a few months and you will have fine new plants.